 3. Willingness to keep the lines of communication open in unpleasant situations is a sign of mental strength and emotional maturity.
 It shows you are secure within yourself.
 So while “No Contact” helps you avoid misunderstandings and potentially explosive situations, it sends a subtle but powerful message about your inability to handle your own emotions and the emotions of others.
 Whatever happens later, it’s hard to change the implanted image of someone who can’t handle difficult situations.

-4. An open line of communication provides better clarity of where things stand and if there is even a remote possibility of the two of you getting back together.
+4. Open lines of communication provide better clarity of where things stand and if there is even a remote possibility of the two of you getting back together.
 “No Contact” on the other hand keeps you in false hope longer than is necessary.

-5. Open line of communication also gives you opportunities to demonstrate that things can be different.
+5. Open lines of communication also gives you opportunities to demonstrate that things can be different.

 While maintaining contact with your ex significantly increases your chances of getting back together, if not used wisely, continued contact can have the opposite result.
 Make sure that you pursue quality and respectful communication instead of just timed contact.
 It is also important that you don’t expect or demand the kind of contact and communication that two people who are still together enjoy.